s-miyazawa/teep-wasm-demo/attester/README.md

 ### Attester Client
 - After launching the TAM mock server, run `teep_wasm_get install app.wasm` from the attester directory so the binary fetches `app.wasm` from the mock endpoint.
+- The address http://172.17.0.1:8080/tam corresponds to the Docker host.
+Verify your environment settings and modify this address as appropriate.

 ```
 host$ docker build -t teep-attester .